lrodrin/epi_predict/README.md

 # EPI-PREDICT

-Models of expansion of plague and cholera outbreaks that occurred in Spain throughout the 19th century.
+Models of expansion of black death and cholera outbreaks that occurred in Spain throughout the 19th century.